A degeneracy bound for homogeneous topological order: Nonexamples

 \section{Nonexamples}

+If a subspace $\Pi$ of $\CC$-dimension greater than~1 admits a local observable, say $Z$, (as does the ground state subspace of the classical Ising model), then our homogeneous topological order condition does not hold.
+The local operator $Z$ whose eigenspectrum decomposes $\Pi$ ($Z$ is a local order parameter) must not commute with some operator $O$ that acts within~$\Pi$, i.e.,~$[O,\Pi] = 0$ and $[O,Z] \neq 0$.
+Then, this operator $O$ or any equivalent operator (that is \emph{conjugate} to $Z$) must have overlapping support with $Z$.
+Put differently, there cannot exist any operator $O'$ that is equivalent to $O$ ($(O-O')\Pi = 0$) such that $O'$ avoids the support of $Z$.
+Hence, the support of $Z$ is not correctable, though it is covered by a small ball.
+Therefore, the absence of local observables for $\Pi$ is necessary for our homogeneous topological order.

+However, the lack of local observables is not sufficient.
 There is a non-translation-invariant gapped Hamiltonian~\cite{Michnicki20123-d} in three spatial dimensions that has a perturbation-stable ground space but fails to satisfy our homogeneous topological order.
 This is a network of $\ZZ_2$-gauge theory blocks where each block has linear size $L^{2/3}$ and there are $L^{1/3}$ blocks along each of three spatial directions, ``welded together'' in a certain way.
 The overall system is embedded in a 3-torus of linear size $L$.
-At a scale where $L^{\frac 2 3}$ is a unit length, the system looks like an Ising model.
+At a scale where $L^{2/3}$ is a unit length, the system looks like an Ising model.
 This example breaks our homogeneity condition because a ball that contains a gauge theory block is still very small compared to the total system, but is not avoided by some operator on the ground space.

 In a similar vein, it is rather trivial to break our homogeneity while keeping the ground space as an error correcting code and keeping the perturbation-stability of energy gap above the ground space.
 Namely, one can simply introduce intermediate length scale $\ell$ such that $a \ll \ell \ll L$ and juxtapose $(L/\ell)^d$ boxes in $d$ dimensions, each of which has homogeneous topological order and has linear size $\ell$.

-We have intended to evade this inhomogeneity by stating the condition in terms of the topology of the ambient space.
+These nonexamples illustrate that the length scale at which observables for $\Pi$ start to appear has to be truly macroscopic.
+We have evaded the inhomogeneity due to intermediate length scales by stating the condition in terms of the topology of the ambient space.